aadedayo/COSC-1336/README.md

 # COSC-1336
-This are some of the C projects i did at UT-Tyler.
+These are some of the C projects i did at UT-Tyler.

 # File Name - Bank.cpp
 * This was a program i wrote as one of my projects in programming fundamentals.